pleyu05-prog/oral-cancer-classification/README.md

 # Oral Cancer Classification (Kaggle)

 ## Project Overview
 A minimal, reproducible portfolio project for oral cancer image classification (binary).
-It trains a small ResNet-18 baseline on a Kaggle oral-cancer dataset and records results for your resume.
+It trains a small ResNet-18 baseline on a Kaggle oral-cancer dataset and records results.

 ## Dataset and Split
 - Dataset: zaidpy/oral-cancer-dataset